supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

 # Lab 17: Get started with Azure Stream Analytics

-In this exercise you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to query and summarize a stream of real-time event data and store the results in Azure Storage.
+In this exercise, you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to query and summarize a stream of real-time event data and store the results in Azure Storage.

-This exercise should take approximately **15** minutes to complete.

-## Provision Azure resources
+## Task 01: Provision Azure resources

 In this exercise, you'll capture a stream of simulated sales transaction data, process it, and store the results in a blob container in Azure Storage.
 You'll need an Azure Event Hubs namespace to which streaming data can be sent, and an Azure Storage account in which the results of stream processing will be stored.

 You'll use a combination of a PowerShell script and an ARM template to provision these resources.

-1. Sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

-3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+2. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following commands to clone the repo containing this exercise:
+3. In the PowerShell pane, enter the following commands to clone the repo containing this exercise:

     ```
     rm -r dp-203 -f
     git clone https://github.com/MicrosoftLearning/dp-203-azure-data-engineer dp-203
     ```

-5. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:
+4. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/17
     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
-7. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
+6. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
 While you are waiting, review the [Welcome to Azure Stream Analytics](https://learn.microsoft.com/azure/stream-analytics/stream-analytics-introduction) article in the Azure Stream Analytics documentation.

-## View the streaming data source
+## Task 02: View the streaming data source

 Before creating an Azure Stream Analytics job to process real-time data, let's take a look at the data stream it will need to query.